haiku/website-inc/content/trademarks/allowed_usage.md

 ## Desktop wallpapers

-Must be within good taste and observe graphical modifications
+Must be within good taste.

+If using the official logo, observe 'graphical modifications' permissions as much as possible, to keep the logo recognizable.
+However, some artistic freedom can be accepted.
+For example, embedding the logo in your art may require shadows, reflections, or similar effects.

 ## Screenshots